-- By all means, do not tell them you understand unless you’ve had a loved one complete suicide because you don’t.
+- By all means, do not tell them you understand because you don’t unless you’ve had a loved one die from suicide.
 Your love is enough.

 - Don’t tell them that their loved one wouldn’t want them to be sad.
 Oh for heaven’s sake don’t go there!
-You don’t know what their loved one wants and they are faced with the most painful reality that they don’t either.
-The last think they need to hear from you is that you know their loved one better than they do.
+You don’t know what their loved one wants.
+They are faced with the most painful reality that they don’t know what their loved one wanted either.
+The last thing they need to hear from you is that you know their loved one better than they did.
 They’ll get there, eventually.